Writers Write is a comprehensive resource for writers. We’ve put together a post about William Goldman’s 10 commandments on writing for you to enjoy.

-Novelist and Academy Award-winning screenwriter, William Goldman (born 12 August 1931) has become a writing legend over a career spanning fifty years.
-His novels include Marathon Man, and The Princess Bride, both of which Goldman adapted for film.
+Novelist and Academy Award-winning screenwriter, William Goldman became a writing legend over a career spanning fifty years.
+His novels included Marathon Man, and The Princess Bride, both of which Goldman adapted for film.

-He offers some useful, concise advice for writers.
-Life would be easier for editors, publishers, and readers if more writers followed these rules.
+He offered some useful, concise advice for writers.
+Life would probably be easier for editors, publishers, and readers if more writers followed these rules.

 - Thou shalt not take the crisis out of the protagonist’s hands.